ndornseif/pearlacid/README.md

 ### Speed
 Measures the absolute speed in bytes/s and the relative speed compared to the reference speed.
-The reference speed is the speed at which the rand crate generator runs on an AMD Ryzen 7 5800X.
+The reference speed is the speed at which the rand crate generator runs.

 ### Monobit
 Shorthand: Mono